opentr/motion/README.md

-#  Motion - OpenTransport Open Source Mobile App in React Native
+#  Motion - Open Source Mobile App in React Native based on OpenTransport API

-* Standard compliant React Native App Utilizing [Ignite](https://github.com/infinitered/ignite)

-## :arrow_up: How to Setup
+## How to Setup

 **Step 1:** git clone this repo: